Project-MONAI/MONAIStream/README.md

 ## Features

-> _The codebase is currently under active development._
+> _The codebase is currently NOT under active development._

 - Framework to allow MONAI-style inference pipelines for streaming data.
 - Allows for MONAI chained transformations to be used on streaming data.